JupiterOne/graph-bigid/docs/jupiterone.md

 - Visualize BigID data sources, finding objects, and users in the JupiterOne graph.
-- Monitor changes to BigID users using JupiterOne alerts.
+- Monitor changes to BigID finding counts per data source.
+- Map data source and finding owners to employees in your JupiterOne account.

 ## How it Works

-TODO: Iterate significant activities the integration enables.
-Consider the following examples:

-- JupiterOne periodically fetches services, teams, and users from BigID to update the graph.
+- JupiterOne periodically fetches data sources, finding objects, and users from BigID to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
 - Configure alerts to take action when JupiterOne graph changes, or leverage